Covid-19 & your holiday

-On site changes we are implementing to protect guests and staff.
+On site changes we are implementing to remain Covid Safe as required by HM Government.

-• The on site gas BBQ will not be available to guests during this time.
+• The on site shared gas BBQ will not be available to guests during this time.

 We always strive to maintain extremely high standards of cleanliness at Wakefield Court.
 We have decided to adopt the cleaning practices recommended by Public Health England (PHE) for Cleaning in Non-Healthcare Settings https://www.gov.uk/government/publications/covid-19-decontamination-in-non-healthcare-settings/covid-19-decontamination-in-non-healthcare-settings